openbase/bco.website/www/developer/installation.md

 ## RSB Configuration

 By default, bco connects to a setup running on your local host.
 The following steps are required to connect to a BCO remote host instance:
-Create the configuration file ```touch ~/.config/rsb.conf``` and add the following lines to deactivate the socket and enable the spread transport protocol.
+Create the configuration file ```touch ~/.config/rsb.conf``` and add the following lines to deactivate the socket, enable the spread transport protocol and to define the spread host.
 ```
 [transport.socket]
 enabled = 0